George W. Bush: Reception

-The George W. Bush presidency has been ranked as below-average in surveys of presidential scholars published in the late 2000s and 2010s.
+The Bush presidency has been ranked as below-average in surveys of presidential scholars published in the late 2000s and 2010s.

 A 2010 Siena Research Institute survey of the opinions of historians, political scientists, and presidential scholars ranked him 39th out of 43 presidents.
-The survey respondents gave President Bush low ratings on his handling of the U.S. economy, communication, ability to compromise, foreign policy accomplishments, and intelligence.
+The survey respondents gave Bush low ratings on his handling of the economy, communication, ability to compromise, foreign policy, and intelligence.
 Bush said in 2013, "Ultimately history will judge the decisions I made, and I won't be around because it will take time for the objective historians to show up.
 So I am pretty comfortable with it.
 I did what I did."
-C-SPAN's 2021 survey of historians ranked Bush as the 29th-best president; Bush had initially been ranked the 36th in 2009.
+C-SPAN's 2021 survey of historians ranked Bush as the 29th-best president; Bush had initially been ranked 36th in 2009.

-Among the public, his reputation has improved in the United States since his presidency ended in 2009.
-In February 2012, Gallup reported that "Americans still rate George W. Bush among the worst presidents, though their views have become more positive in the three years since he left office."
-Gallup had earlier noted that Bush's favorability ratings in public opinion surveys had begun to rise a year after he had left office, from 40 percent in January 2009 and 35 percent in March 2009, to 45 percent in July 2010, a period during which he had remained largely out of the news.
-A poll conducted in June 2013 marked the first time recorded by Gallup where his ratings have been more positive than negative, with 49 percent viewing him favorably compared to 46 percent unfavorably.
+Among the public, his reputation has improved in the U.S. since his presidency ended in 2009.
+In 2012, Gallup reported that "Americans still rate George W. Bush among the worst presidents, though their views have become more positive in the three years since he left office."
+A poll conducted in 2013 marked the first time recorded by Gallup that his ratings were more positive than negative, with 49 percent viewing him favorably compared to 46 percent unfavorably.
 Other pollsters have noted similar trends of slight improvement in Bush's personal favorability since the end of his presidency.
 In April 2013, Bush's approval rating stood at 47 percent approval and 50 percent disapproval in a poll jointly conducted for The Washington Post and ABC, his highest approval rating since December 2005.
 Bush had achieved notable gains among seniors, non-college whites, and moderate and conservative Democrats since leaving office, although majorities disapproved of his handling of the economy (53 percent) and the Iraq War (57 percent).
-His 47 percent approval rating was equal to that of President Obama's in the same polling period.
+His 47 percent approval rating was equal to President Obama's in the same polling period.
 A CNN poll conducted that same month found that 55 percent of Americans said Bush's presidency had been a failure, with opinions divided along party lines, and 43 percent of independents calling it a success.
-Bush's public image saw greater improvement in 2017, with a YouGov survey showing 51 percent of favorability from Democrats.
+Bush's public image saw greater improvement in 2017, with a YouGov survey showing a 51 percent of favorability among Democrats.
 A 2018 CNN poll subsequently found that 61 percent of respondents held a favorable view of Bush, an increase of nine points from 2015.
 The improvement has been interpreted as Democrats viewing him more favorably in response to Donald Trump's first presidency, an assessment that has also been expressed by Bush himself.